-We went into a store on the way home from the conference, just to pick up a few things.
+Went into a store on the way home from the conference, just to pick up a few things.
 Their rotisserie chicken looked puny, overcooked, and had been sitting under the heater thingie for over three hours.
 No thank you.

 Today, the hankering became more of an obsession.
 I wanted rotisserie chicken.
 Now, the good thing is that I live about a mile away from Costco.
 And if you’ve ever had their chicken – it’s over-the-top yummy.
 But, the only way I could get there was to walk.
 Hmmm…

 I thought about it.
 And thought some more.
 And finally decided I’d go for it.
-After all it was a nice day and a good walk never hurt anyone.
+After all, it was a nice day and a good walk never hurt anyone.

 While I’m not very athletic, I do try to get in at least a mile (2400 steps) and preferably over 3000 steps a day.
 By walking to Costco, I’d not only get in my steps (and then some) but reap the rewards of my exercising efforts.